RichardBrown384/riscos-artworks-js/README.md

 # riscos-artworks-js

-A JavaScript library with file format [documentation](docs/README.md) for Computer Concepts era RISC OS [ArtWorks][artworks-wikipedia] files.
+A JavaScript library with file format [documentation][file-format] for Computer Concepts era RISC OS [ArtWorks][artworks-wikipedia] files.

 ## About